 But perhaps that is where the selection process of Australian cricket can truly defy the simplicity of the game.
 Sometimes it appears that runs and wickets aren’t enough, for Australian cricket seems entrenched in a jargon of buzzwords.
 Beyond elite honesty, there is the extraordinary desire for players of potential, energy, a certain character.

-When Matthew Wade displaced Peter Nevill as Australia’s wicketkeeper after the second Test against South Africa in 2016, Steve Smith revealed that Nevill lacked a “presence” out in the middle.
-In regards to the selection of Wade, Smith praised the then Victorian’s ability to provide “good energy”.
-A blind eye was turned to Nevill’s fighting 153-ball 60 in the first Test, with words placed higher than actions.
+After Matthew Wade displaced Peter Nevill as Australia’s wicketkeeper after the second Test against South Africa in 2016, Steve Smith explained the following year that Nevill lacked a vocal presence out in the middle*.
+In regards to Wade, Smith praised the wicketkeeper’s ability to provide “good energy”.
+A blind eye was obviously turned to Nevill’s fighting 153-ball 60 in the first Test, with words placed higher than actions.
 The New South Wales gloveman has not featured for Australia since.

 The headline-grabber remains the continued disappearance of Glenn Maxwell, demonstrating that only a halfway revolution is in order.
 Few cricketers have been treated with such disdain by selectors, who now claim that Maxwell should maintain his focus on white-ball cricket for the near future.

 For a man who has reached three-figures in all formats for Australia, such an announcement is rather puzzling.
 How Maxwell must view Ed Smith’s handling of Jos Buttler and wish he had a similar guiding light to help him through the murky waters of Australian cricket.
-He may now go through his entire career without the opportunity of wearing a Baggy Green on home soil.
-For the neutral it is a crying shame, for Australians it should be considered a travesty.
+He may now go through his entire career without the opportunity of wearing his Baggy Green on home soil.
+For the neutral it is a crying shame; for Australians, it should be considered a travesty.

 Two Tests against a relatively poor Sri Lanka side await.
 A home series win is probable, and it is likely that all worries will be forgotten for a small period of time.
 Nevertheless, if the desire for “energy” over runs returns for the Ashes, it is likely that the urn will be finding its way back to English shores.